talk the talk (a tech glossary)

-REPL: A REPL is a Read Evaluate Print Loop - a simple loop that reads a user input, manipulates it in some way, and prints the result
+REPL (Read Evaluate Print Loop): a simple loop that reads a user input, manipulates it in some way, and prints the result

 SQL: A Structured Query Language, that allows you to fetch (or alternately, update) data in a relational database